-Ama Dablam Base Camp trek is one of the popular trekking in the beautiful mountains in Everest region with the altitude of 6,812m.
-For the westerners it is known by the name “Matterhorn” to westerners.
-Ama Dablam means “Mother’s necklace”.
-The long ridges on each side like the arms of a mother (ama) protecting her child, and the hanging glacier thought of as the “dablam”, the traditional double-pendant containing pictures of the gods, worn by Sherpa women.
+Ama Dablam Base Camp trek is popular trekking in the beautiful mountains of Everest region.
+It stands tall at an altitude of 6,812m.
+For the westerners, it stands as the name “Matterhorn”.
+The real meaning of Ama Dablam means “Mother’s necklace”.
+The long ridges on each side like the arms of a mother (ama) protecting her child.
+The hanging glacier of the “Dablam”, denotes double-pendant containing pictures of the gods.
+One can also see it worn by Sherpa women on our trail.

 Grade: Strenuous Trek